Upper Booth Campsite site rules

 National Trust Members

-Sadly, there are no reductions for members at out sites due to charity commission rules, however please be assured that the money raised through the campsite will be put to good use supporting our conservation work locally.
+There are no reductions for members at our sites due to charity commission rules, however please be assured that the money raised through the campsite will be put to good use supporting our conservation work locally.

 In addition to the site rules above we also have some terms and conditions that apply to your booking on a National Trust campsite.
 Please read them through click here.
 You can also read them on the campsite notice board.